Hungarian Weapons - Frommer Fémárú Pistols

-Sometime after serial 14000 the pistols were marked 'FÉMÁRÚ- FEGYVER- ÉS GÉPGYÁR BUDAPEST 29M.' on the slide.
+Sometime after serial 14000 the pistols were marked 'FÉMÁRÚ- FEGYVER- ÉS GÉPGYÁR RT 29M.' on the slide.

 The 29M was adopted by the military only, (acceptance marked on the left side of the trigger guard as shown), the other armed forces (police, gendarmerie, etc) stayed